Linear algebra and group theory: 8e. Exercises

 \begin{exercise} Develop a theory of noncommutative geometry, by formally writing any $C^*$-algebra, not necessarily commutative, as

 with $X$ being a ``compact quantum space'', and report on what you found. \end{exercise}

-This is of course a very broad question, and almost anything would be welcome here, depending on your geometric taste and knowledge, plus of course on the ability to generalize what you know, to the case of the quantum spaces as defined above.
-We will be actually back to such questions and to $C^*$-algebras later on, when doing group theory.
+This is of course a very broad question, and countless things can be done here, all interesting and beautiful.
+We will be actually back to this, later in this book.